Harshit-TheCoder/CodeSolutionWebsite/README.md

 5. *Open your browser* and visit http://localhost:3000 to view the website.✳

+6. For database install Mongodb and MongoDb Compass.
+Create a database AlgoVault and create following Collections:- MCQQuestions, bookmarks, dsaquestions, leaderboard, links, notes, programs, users and import the JSON data present in "project data" folder in the respective collections.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.